glycerine/ruid/README.md

 A Tuid is a transparent version of a Huid.

 A Luid64 is a fast, 128-bit random-number based unique identifier that is guaranteed to be all-in less than 64 bytes.
-It is ascii/base-36 encoded.
-Example: 07sak24k4n7onqcz0hclmy8gi-1-73377.
+Example: ed02a6837020a796dba73d60dec8c271-1-76173.
 The last two parts after the first dash are non-random, enabling some tracking of sequence number and origin.
-They are a sequence number (no more than 6 bytes) and a process id.
+They are a sequence number (no more than 6 bytes) and the generator's process id.

 Command line versions of the generators are available in cmd/.
 Make will install them.